 Our joint venture agreement provides for each of the joint venture partners to license its trait technologies to Verdeca for use in soybeans, with product development and regulatory efforts equitably divided and managed by us and Bioceres under standalone service agreements that are executed annually.
 The first product in the Verdeca pipeline is a drought and abiotic stress tolerance trait that has already completed extensive validation trials and is now in the regulatory phase of development.
 This trait has been demonstrated to confer a seven to 16% yield advantage over conventional soybeans grown under the same suboptimal conditions.
 In April 2015, Verdeca received the first regulatory approval of its stress tolerance trait in soybeans in Argentina.
-This is the world's first regulatory approval of an abiotic stress tolerance trait in soybeans in Argentina.
-This is the Verdeca intends to seek in multiple geographies globally.
+This is the world's first regulatory approval of an abiotic stress tolerance trait in soybeans, which we believe is an important initial step in pursuing additional regulatory approvals that Verdeca intends to seek in multiple geographies globally.